Filters and highlighting in Power BI reports

 Filters in Reading view

-If you only have access to a report in Reading view, the Filters pane looks similar to this:
+In the Power BI service, if you select a visual in Reading view, the Filters pane looks similar to this:

-Each visual can have filters for all the fields in the visual, and a report author may add more.
-In the image below, the bubble chart has six filters.
+Each visual has filters for all the fields in the visual.
+When you create a report, you can add more.
+In this Filters pane, the visual has three filters.

 Filters in Editing view

-When you have owner permissions for a report and open it in Editing view, you see that Filters is just one of several editing panes available.
+When you open a report in Power BI Desktop, you see that Filters is just one of several editing panes available.
+You see the same panes if you open a report in Editing view in the Power BI service.

 More questions?
 Try the Power BI Community